 3-Hour Kampala Walking Tour /Uganda/

 Zulaika Birungi shares with you the wild heartbeat of her city, shows you the landmarks and helps you discover the hidden gems.
 This walking tour takes you to local monuments celebrating different eras, the craft shops, the most prominent markets, the Old Taxi Park, the oldest Hindu temple in Uganda, and the most famous mosque.
 Exploration on foot is the best you can do in Kampala which isn’t easy to manoeuvre through in any other way because of its hectic traffic jams.

-- energy of the city that never sleeps
+- feel the energy of the city that never sleeps

-- organised chaos of the Old Taxi Park
+- see the organised chaos of the Old Taxi Park

-- endless wares of the biggest market in East Africa
+- browse through the wares of the biggest market in East Africa

 duration: 3 hours; difficulty: easy

 Price: USD 20 per person (2 people minimum)